 Dynamic Equation of Motion and Modal Superposition

 The dynamic behavior of a piping system depends greatly on the free or natural vibration of the system.
 SDOF system deals with one natural frequency and this system can only move in one particular direction.
 However, in a multi-degree of freedom (MDOF) structural system, such as a piping system, there are many natural frequencies, each with its vibration shape or mode.
 These MDOF structures with N degrees of freedom system transformed into the problem of solving N systems, in which each one is an SDOF system.
-This transformation extends the use of response spectra from a single degree of freedom system to the solution of the system with any number of degrees of freedom.
+This transformation extends the use of response spectra from a single-degree-of-freedom system to the solution of the system with any number of degrees of freedom.

 The equation of dynamic equilibrium associated with the response of the structure subjected to ground motion is as below.

-Due to modal orthogonality, M, C and K matrices will become diagonal matrices.
-The modal superposition converts the N simultaneous differential equations of the MDOF system into N independent SDOF systems by decoupling this equation.
-These N independent SDOF systems are solved one by one using SDOF techniques.
+Due to modal orthogonality, M, C, and K matrices will become diagonal matrices.
+The modal superposition converts the N simultaneous differential equations of the MDOF system into N-independent SDOF systems by decoupling this equation.
+These N-independent SDOF systems are solved one by one using SDOF techniques.

 The amount of displacement in one mode given by,

 Ed Wilson and Ray Clough took the response spectra method and developed the approximate method for MDOF structures that requires the combination of the modes and proposed SRSS over 50 years ago.
-At that time only 3 earthquake records existed for comparison where now we have thousands.
+At that time only 3 earthquake records existed for comparison whereas now we have thousands.

 The NRC Regulatory Guide 1.92 provides further guidance for nuclear facilities.
 Some of the methods are from Rev 1 and some are from Rev 2 with some standard mathematical methods.